 Corporate Water Stewardship and the Case for Green Infrastructure

-Private sector investment in green infrastructure can reduce water-related risks and provide multiple co-benefits while helping companies become water stewards and implement innovative long-term solutions to freshwater challenges.
+Private sector investment in green infrastructure can reduce water-related risks while helping companies become water stewards and implement innovative long-term solutions to freshwater challenges.

-An exploration of data, literature, and real-world examples (including case studies from the forestry, packaging and paper, materials, utilities, and food and beverage sectors) has led to the following conclusions and recommendations:
+Data, literature, and real-world examples — including case studies from the forestry, packaging and paper, utilities, and food and beverage sectors — led to the following conclusions and recommendations:

-- Financing mechanisms provide pathways for companies to invest in green water infrastructure.
+- Financing mechanisms provide multiple pathways for companies to invest in green water infrastructure.

-- With increased global attention on nature-based solutions, biodiversity conservation and the private sector’s contributions to meeting sustainability goals, it is time for companies to take leadership roles in the green infrastructure space, building expertise in the type of integrated, creative and at-scale water solutions that are needed for the next century.
+- With increased global attention on nature-based solutions, biodiversity conservation and the private sector’s contributions to meeting sustainability goals, it is time for companies to take leadership roles in supporting green infrastructure — building expertise in the type of integrated, creative and at-scale water solutions that are needed for the next century.